prometheus-community/ipmi_exporter/README.md

     ipmi_bmc_info{firmware_revision="2.52",manufacturer_id="Dell Inc. (674)"} 1

 ### Chassis Power State

 This metric is only provided if the `chassis` collector is enabled.

 The metric `ipmi_chassis_power_state` shows the current chassis power state of the machine.
-The value is 1 for poweron, and 0 otherwise.
+The value is 1 for power on, and 0 otherwise.

 ### Power consumption